Sexual abuse scandal in the Salesian order: Eastern United States

-WESTERN UNITED STATES
+Western United States

 Fr.
-Titian Miani, S.D.B.
-In 2008 the Salesian Society of Los Angeles agreed to pay $19.5 million to 17 childhood molestation victims, ending the last unresolved case involving the Los Angeles Archdiocese's sexual abuse crisis.
+Titian Miani, SDB In 2008 the Salesian Society of Los Angeles agreed to pay $19.5 million to 17 childhood molestation victims, ending the last unresolved case involving the Los Angeles Archdiocese's sexual abuse crisis.

 The settlement came after jurors were preparing to hear allegations that the Salesians knew Father Titian Miani been accused of preying on youths when they assigned him to St John Bosco High School in Bellflower, where he allegedly molested four children.
 After his transfer to Bellflower, he befriended a family whose father had recently died.
 While the mother was busy at work and night school, Miani would show up at the family home and molest the 15-year-old son and two daughters, the court documents said.
 Miani left the order in 1974 but continued to serve as a priest until his retirement from clerical duties in 1993.

 Fr.
-Nicholas "Nick" Reina, S.D.B.
-One of the highest profile Salesian priests to be credibly accused is Fr.
+Nicholas "Nick" Reina, SDB One of the highest profile Salesian priests to be credibly accused is Fr.
 Nicholas "Nick" Reina, who was the highest ranking Salesian priest ("provincial") and leader of the Salesians of Don Bosco, Western Province from 1997 to 2003.
 Nicholas Reina is accused of abuse that occurred in 2000.
 The alleged abuse was reported to the Los Angeles Archdiocese in 2018.
 He was removed from ministry in 2018.
 In 2018, Nicholas Reina was included in a revised list of accused priests published by the Los Angeles Archdiocese.
 Nicholas Reina was ordained in 1978 and was "removed from ministry" in 2018.

 Fr.
-Bernard Dabbene, S.D.B.
-Fr.
+Bernard Dabbene, SDB Fr.
 Bernard Dabbene was ordained a Salesian priest.
 In 2000, Dabbene was "removed from ministry" after he was arrested for suspected child molestation when he was caught with a minor by a police officer in San Francisco.
 He was placed on three years’ probation, given 300 hours of community service, required to undergo counseling and avoid minors, and to register as a sex offender.
 Following six months of treatment, he was sent to the Salesian Provincial Residence in San Francisco where he worked as an Archivist until his death in 2010.
 In 2002, another survivor came forward alleging child sexual abuse by Dabbene in 1959, while he worked as a teacher and lay brother at Salesian High School in Richmond, California.
 Dabbene worked with children in multiple parishes for the Archdiocese of Los Angeles including Don Bosco Technical Institute and St. John Bosco High School.